-The houses being proposed for the site are complementary to what is in the neighborhood now.
-The assisted/independent living facilities are an attempt to provide needed services and housing options to the area.
-The project area is adjacent to suburban development and thus does not impact rural areas.
+The houses being proposed for the site are comparable to what is in the neighborhood now in terms of quality and pricing.
+The assisted living facility is an attempt to provide needed services, and housing options, to the area.
+The project area is adjacent to suburban development and so does not impact rural areas.

-This Master Plan Amendment, intended to accommodate an assisted/independent living facility, is specifically designed to be compatible with the surrounding area by locating it internal to the project area.
-In other words, the Amendment area is fully contained within the project site and is therefore separated from existing development.
+This zone change, intended to accommodate an assisted/independent living facility, is specifically designed to be compatible with the surrounding area by locating it internal to the project area.
+In other words, the zone change area is fully contained within the project site and is therefore separated from existing development.